Goobley/DexRT/status.md

     device, but the cuda compiler was optimising and pulling the device pointer in block_map through, which was the only bit needed _unless_ the debug mode was activated...

+[ ] Magma 2.8.0 builds on nvhpc 24.7 (not on 24.9) but does not yield correct results.
+Current git HEAD works on 24.7